Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of free splittings and associated canonical splittings

 Now $\tilde H''_e\simeq H''$ has finite index in $\Aut(A,a)\times \Aut(B,b)$.
 Again, $S$ is the unique $H''$-invariant non-trivial free splitting.
 The cylinder containing $e$ is now the orbit of $e$ under $\grp{a,b}$ (it is unbounded) and $\Uun_{H''}=T$ as an $F_N$-tree (it is no more in the same deformation space as $S$).
 As an $\tilde H''$-tree, it is isomorphic to

 \end{ex}

 \begin{theo} {(\arabic{enumi})} Consider a subgroup $H\subseteq \IA$.
 Recall that the vertex set of the tree $\Uun_H$ is bipartitioned into $V^0\dunion V^1$.
-Then the following properties hold. \begin{enumerate} \item the $F_N$-stabilizers of vertices in $V^0$ are the maximal subgroups of $F_N$ that are elliptic in all $H$-invariant free splittings; in particular, they are free factors of $F_N$. \item for every vertex $v\in V^1$, its $\tilde H$-stabilizer splits as $\tilde H_v=G_v\times \tilde H_Y$ where and $\tilde H_Y$ maps isomorphically onto $H$ under $\Aut(F_N)\onto\Out(F_N)$; \item Consider the free splittings of $F_N$ obtained from $\Uun_H$ by blowing up some vertices in $V^1$ (using for each $v\in V^1$ a maybe non-minimal free splitting of $G_v$ relative to $\Inc_v$) and collapsing all edges coming from $\Uun_H$.
+Then the following properties hold. \begin{enumerate} \item the $F_N$-stabilizers of vertices in $V^0$ are the maximal subgroups of $F_N$ that are elliptic in all $H$-invariant free splittings; in particular, they are free factors of $F_N$. \item if $v\in V^1$, and if $Y\subseteq S$ is the corresponding cylinder, then the $\tilde{H}$-stabilizer of $v$ splits as $\tilde H_v=G_v\times \tilde H_Y$ where and $\tilde H_Y$ maps isomorphically onto $H$ under $\Aut(F_N)\onto\Out(F_N)$; \item Consider the free splittings of $F_N$ obtained from $\Uun_H$ by blowing up some vertices in $V^1$ (using for each $v\in V^1$ a maybe non-minimal free splitting of $G_v$ relative to $\Inc_v$) and collapsing all edges coming from $\Uun_H$.
 Then any such free splitting is $H$-invariant, and conversely every $H$-invariant free splitting may be obtained in this way. \item for every vertex $v\in V^1$ such that every edge incident on $v$ has non-trivial $F_N$-stabilizer, the collection of all conjugacy classes of $F_N$-stabilizers of incident edges forms a proper free factor system of $G_v$. \end{enumerate} Moreover, $\Uun_H$ is non-trivial if $H$ is infinite and $\FS^H\neq \es$. \end{theo}

 \begin{rk} In Assertion \ref{it_carac}, one allows to blow up $v\in V^1$ using a non-minimal splitting of $G_v$ to get all $H$-invariant free splittings; on the other hand, this is only necessary when some edge incident on $v$ has trivial stabilizer. \end{rk}